 All undergraduate and graduate students taking in-person classes, participating in an on-campus fellowship or athletics will need to participate in the College’s COVID-19 testing program.
 All students who come to campus are required to have two COVID-19 tests per week.
-The College is not increasing the testing fee for the additional test – further subsidizing the costs associated with testing, each student will be required to pay a testing fee each semester.
+The College is not increasing the testing fee for the additional test – further subsidizing the costs associated with testing, each student will be required to pay a mitigation fee each semester.
 At the time of publication, the federal government is still considering some funding to colleges for testing.
 Should Merrimack receive funding for testing, it will share a portion of these funds with students by crediting student accounts.
 Having a separate and transparent mitigation fee will make any credits easier to identify should funding become available.

 Full-Time Tuition and Comprehensive Fee

 The full-time tuition and comprehensive fees are set for students, whether they are taking courses as part of the on-campus experience or engaging in fully remote learning.
-Please note that the full-time tuition, comprehensive fee and mandatory COVID-19 testing fee will not be reduced should the College shut down at any point or for any period of time during the academic year.
+Please note that the full time tuition, comprehensive fee and mandatory COVID-19 mitigation fee will not be reduced should the College shutdown at any point or for any period of time during the academic year.
 With the cost associated with running the College being both higher and fixed as a result of COVID-19, and the continued delivery of academic course credits and degrees, Merrimack College will not be reducing these costs.
 The Fall 2020 semester had 14 residential weeks, and the Spring 2021 semester will have 15 residential weeks (both have 15 academic weeks).